 Your first yacht charter is a really exciting experience.
 Firstly, we would like to welcome you to this fantastic lifestyle, it really is like no other.
 Charter yachts boast facilities that rival the most exclusive resorts, with a dedicated crew pampering you and your guests at all hours.
 With complete mobility and flexibility, you can take in more of your preferred region than on any other vacation, and of course you can do so in total security, comfort and privacy.
 What could be better?

 However, we understand that planning your first yacht charter can be daunting.
-You’re bound to have important questions which ensure you get the most from your yacht charter, and it’s important that you receive honest, timely and detailed advice.
+You’re bound to have important questions which ensure you get the most from your journey, and it’s important that you receive honest, timely and detailed advice.
 Great news – 212 Yachts are here to help.

 Here, Jenny Caird, CEO and Founder of luxury yacht charter brokerage 212 Yachts, answers some common questions from first time yacht charter guests.
 Continue reading, or contact us right away to organise a phone call or meeting to discuss all of your questions, requirements and start planning the vacation of a lifetime!